alberto-lazari/masters-thesis/chapters/implementation.typ

   Further requests for the other permissions in the group will not prompt a dialog and automatically deny access to the permission.

-- Always ask: a permission in the group has been granted once, or the group status has been set to _always ask_ from the settings.
+- Always ask: a permission in the group has been granted once, or the group status has been set to "Always ask" from the settings.

 ===== Hierarchical Structure for Permissions
 The state model organizes permissions into hierarchical collections: